Arthritis Comprehensive Blood Test Panel, Men

 Complete Blood Count (CBC) With Differential and Platelets - A complete blood count (CBC) will give important information about the kinds and numbers of cells in the blood, especially red blood cells, white blood cells, and platelets.
 A CBC helps your health professional check any symptoms, such as fatigue, weakness, or bruising, that you may have.
 A CBC also helps diagnose conditions such as anemia, infection, and many other disorders.

 Mineral and Bone - Total Iron, Calcium, and Phosphorus

 Cyclic Citrullinated Peptide (CCP) Antibodies, IgG/IgA, ELISA - The presence of CCP antibodies, when considered in conjunction with other laboratory and clinical findings, is an aid in the diagnosis of rheumatoid arthritis (RA).
 Approximately 70% of RA patients are positive for anti-CCP IgG, while only 2% of random blood donors and control subjects are positive.

-Creatine Kinase (CPK) is an enzyme found in the brain, heart, skeletal muscle, and other tissues.
+Creatine Kinase (CPK) - is an enzyme found in the brain, heart, skeletal muscle, and other tissues.
 Enzymes such as creatine kinase are proteins that help cells to perform their normal functions.
-In heart and muscle cells, most of this energy is used when muscles contract.
-There are three different forms of CK in your body, referred to as isoenzymes: CK-MB (found mostly in your heart); CK-MM (found in your skeletal muscles and heart); CK-BB (found mostly in your brain).
-The small amount of CK normally in the blood comes mainly from the muscles.
-The CK in the brain almost never gets into the blood.
+Most of this energy in heart and muscle cells is used when muscles contract.
+There are three different forms of CK in your body, referred to as isoenzymes: CK-MB (found mostly in your heart); CK-MM (located in your skeletal muscles and heart); CK-BB (found mostly in your brain).
+The small amount of CK in the blood comes mainly from the muscles.
+The CK in the brain rarely gets into the blood.

 Trusted, Secure, & Confidential